 I also have free plans for a wren nesting box and a chickadee nesting box.

-This excerpt from Audubon Birdhouse Book is used with permission from Quarto Publishing Group USA who also provided a review copy of this book.
+This selection from Audubon Birdhouse Book is used with permission from Quarto Publishing Group USA who also provided a review copy of this book.

 There are 3 species of North American bluebirds: Eastern, Western, and Mountain.